 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Scars of Dracula Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Scars of Dracula blu-ray review, if you have any thoughts on this film you can leave a comment on our Facebook page.

 Director(s): Roy Ward Baker

 Actor(s): Christopher Lee, Patrick Troughton, Dennis Waterman, Jenny Hanley, Michael Ripper, Michael Gwynn

 - Movie Rating

 Scars of Dracula is a thoroughly enjoyable horror film with excellent performances from Christopher Lee and Patrick Troughton.
 The picture quality on this new Blu-ray version is simply perfect!